harvesthill/reddit-wiki-archive/steroids/index.md

 ## Women &amp; AAS

-The side effects seen in women can be **permanent**.
+Just as seen in adolescents, the side effects seen in women can be **permanent**.
 AAS can lower voice, facial hair growth, and induce clitoral enlargement.
 For this reason, AAS administration to women must be used very cautiously—if at all.

 ## Tips For Interpreting Scientific Studies